Frequently Asked Questions

 There's no shrinkwrap on my DVD.
 Is this used?

-Almost ALL of the producers work out of their house or a small office.
-Train DVD's are an extremely small and specialized segment of the DVD market.
-Sales are not in the millions like mainstream DVD's.
-That being said, some producers simply charge more for their product.
+Almost all of the producers work out of their house or a small office.
+Train DVDs are an extremely small and specialized segment of the market — sales are not in the millions like mainstream DVDs.
+Some producers simply charge more for their product.
 In some cases it's based on how difficult it was to obtain or shoot the footage.
-You'll find that generally content that is vintage based is usually more expensive than modern footage.
-There are some producers that have excellent modern and vintage at reasonable prices.
+Vintage-based content is generally more expensive than modern footage.

 Why don't you carry ______?